 Last year, for the first time, the final stage was streamed live, on an open stream from Basque TV station EITB, and this is going to happen again this year – so worth watching!
 You can see the excellent highlights video, and that full final stage, running around beautiful Basque coastline in pouring race, in here.

-This is a great Classic, all over the famous Flandrian cobbles and climbs, including the legendary Muur van Geraardsbergen – and apparently this year it might be streamed live!
-Dutch commentator José Been says it will stream live, and there will definitely be significant highlights on Eurosport NL on 30th May.
+This is a typical Classic, all over the famous Flandrian cobbles and climbs, including the legendary Muur van Geraardsbergen – and this year it will be streamed live for the first time, with commentary from Rochelle Gilmore and José Been, maybe on the Motomedia Team livestream.
+On top of this, there will definitely be significant highlights on Eurosport NL on 30th May.
 There’s no race website at the moment, but as with all the races, I’ll update when I know more.

 28th May – Winston-Salem Crit (CRT, USA) – LIVE